cscnitc/inductions25/track2/README.md

 # Track 2 Inductions

-Welcome, this track is specially designed for first and second year students of all branches, even if you have only have little to no experiecne.
+Welcome, this track is specially designed for first and second year students of all branches, even if you have have little to no experience.

 All prospective inductees MUST register on [pwn.college](https://pwn.college/).
 Whats that?
 Its a website to help beginners get started with "hacking", more specifically pwn-ing.